-Digital media is content created, stored, and distributed electronically.
-Digital art is artistic work using digital technology.
-My art club's digital group seems to be unique for amateurs here.
+Digital art uses digital technology.
+And digital media are machine-readable.
+My art club's digital group seems unique among amateurs here.

 For fieldwork, I use a laptop.
 So I prefer a table by a power point.

 I use two types of pointing devices: a mouse and a stylus.
 While both input spatial data, they do so in different ways.
-A mouse tracks motion across a surface, providing 2D positional data.
+A mouse tracks motion across a surface.
+It collects 2D positional data.
 A tablet offers more nuanced input than a mouse.
-As it detects not only the stylus' position, but also its pressure and tilt.
+It detects the stylus' position, pressure, and tilt.

 Tablets

 Tablet computer gear can be expensive.
 I have two such Wacom peripherals.
-The Intuos M graphics tablet was my first such device.
+The Intuos M graphics tablet was my first.
 One draws on the tablet while viewing on the laptop.

-In contrast, the Cintiq 16 pen display, which I acquired through a grant, combines the drawing surface and display.
-However, the Cintiq 16 requires a stable external power supply.
+With a grant, I bought a Cintiq 16 pen display.
+It combines a drawing surface and display.
+But it needs stable external power.
 Whereas the Intuos M does not.

 Animation